 WRDS 150 Research Area: Nostalgia

 This course will aim to explore how different academic disciplines engage with the concept of nostalgia.
 Nostalgia is a word, or more usually a feeling, that most people have used or felt; however, very few understand its constant presence in everyday life.
-We will study nostalgia from its earliest appearance in academia as a form of mental illness in the seventeenth century and follow its growing influence over, and manipulation of, contemporary ideas of national identity, consumerism, class, lifestyle choices and LGBTQ histories.
-Through the study of academic journal articles from a variety of fields (psychology, history, marketing, politics, media) we will examine the research and writing techniques used by different disciplines to understand such an esoteric concept.
+We will study nostalgia from its earliest appearance in academia as a form of mental illness in the seventeenth century and follow its growing influence over, and manipulation of, contemporary ideas of national identity, consumerism, class, lifestyle choices and the environment.
+Through the study of academic journal articles from a variety of fields (psychology, sociology, marketing, political scienceand media) we will examine the research techniques used by different disciplines to study such an esoteric concept.